App ad

 Every child should attend a summer camp at least once in his life.
 With activities that include

 they will have a blast!
-Full action packed days will likely end in roasting s’mores and telling stories by the fire.
+Full action packed days will likely end in roasting s’mores and telling stories by the fire, creating memories children will always cherish.

 The experience will be unforgettable.
 A child will come home not only feeling refreshed and full of memories but also looking forward to next year.